 With all those massive costs, you might be wondering: how do cruise lines actually make money?

-Surprisingly, owning a cruise ship can be very profitable, as long as the ship sails at around 70% capacity or higher.
-Cruise fares are carefully calculated to cover the bulk of operating expenses while still appearing affordable to travellers.
+Surprisingly, owning a cruise ship can be very profitable, as long as the ship consistently sails at well over half capacity or higher.
+Cruise fares are carefully calculated to cover the bulk of operating expenses while still appearing affordable to travelers.

 Even drinks packages are part of the strategy.
 Cruise lines track how many drinks the average passenger consumes, then price packages to reflect that.
 Some guests will get their money’s worth, but many won’t, and that’s where the extra profit comes in.

 The real moneymakers?
-Casinos, spas, speciality restaurants, and suite upgrades.
-If you’re cruising in an inside cabin and skipping the extras, the cruise line probably isn’t making much, or might even take a small loss on your fare.
+Casinos, spas, specialty restaurants, and suite upgrades.
+This is why spending all that money in the casino is likely to get you invited back and your room comped!
+But if you’re cruising in an inside cabin and skipping the extras, the cruise line probably isn’t making much, or might even take a small loss on your fare.

 Cruise Ships vs. Hotels: Who Makes More?